0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/index.md

 !!!info
      L2 State Root

      An L2 State root is a concise cryptographic digest of the L2 State.
-In case you want to read more about State roots, please check out [<ins>this article</ins>](https://ethereum.org/en/developers/docs/scaling/zk-rollups/#state-commitments).
+In case you want to read more about State roots, please check out [this article](https://ethereum.org/en/developers/docs/scaling/zk-rollups/#state-commitments).

 The Trusted aggregator should run a zkEVM node in aggregator mode and must control a specific Ethereum account enforced in a Consensus Contract.